Aquaponics Market

 -

-In April 2021, France-based indoor farming company Les Nouvelles Fermes raised EUR 2 million (approximately USD 2.4 million) in its first round of funding by the investors from IRDI, the Banque des Territoires, Crédit Agricole Aquitaine, and the CIC.
-With this funding, the company plans to build the largest aquaponic farm in Europe.
+In April 2021, Les Nouvelles Fermes, a France-based indoor farming company, raised EUR 2 million (approximately USD 2.4 million) in its first funding round from IRDI, Banque des Territoires, Crédit Agricole Aquitaine, and CIC.
+The investment will support the development of Europe’s largest aquaponic farm.

 -